Modern Slavery Statement 2022

-Ashurst is a leading global law firm advising the world’s largest companies, financial institutions and governments.
-In addition, in some jurisdictions we offer a range of adjacent professional services including board advisory, risk advisory and limited trust and company service provision.
-We operate from 28 offices, in 11 time zones and across 16 countries, advising a broad range of industry sectors including Digital Economy, Energy & Resources, Banks & Private Capital, Infrastructure and Real Estate.
-With a focus on quality, collaboration and a progressive culture we deliver a distinctive service to our clients that sets us apart from other law firms.
+Ashurst is a global law firm advising the world’s largest companies, financial institutions and governments.
+Ashurst also offers a range of adjacent professional services (including board advisory, risk advisory and limited trust and company service provision) in some jurisdictions .
+We operate from 30 offices, across 20 countries, advising across a broad range of industry sectors including Banks and Private Capital, Digital Economy, Energy and Resources, Infrastructure and Real Estate transactions.
+With a focus on quality, collaboration and a progressive culture we aim to deliver a distinctive service to our clients that sets us apart from other law firms.

-We wholeheartedly support the Modern Slavery Act 2015 (UK), and the Modern Slavery Act 2018 (Cth) (Aust), whose provisions assist in the eradication of modern slavery, wherever it may occur, and raise public awareness of the issue.
+We wholeheartedly support the Modern Slavery Act 2015 (UK) and the Modern Slavery Act 2018 (Cth) (Aust) whose provisions assist to eradicate modern slavery, wherever it may occur, and raise public awareness of the problem.
 In addition to working to prevent modern slavery in our own supply chains, Ashurst's Social Impact Team is also working with a range of partners to support a wide range of initiatives to eradicate all forms of modern slavery around the world.

 Our operations and supply chain

-The sector within which we operate is generally assessed as being at low risk of modern slavery situations being present within it.
-We operate predominantly in countries which have been assessed, by the Global Slavery Index , as having a lower prevalence of modern slavery, together with active government responses to dealing with the issues.
+The legal sector, in which we operate, is generally assessed as being at low risk for instances of modern slavery.
+We operate predominantly in countries which have been assessed by the Global Slavery Index as having both a lower prevalence of modern slavery and active government responses to dealing with the issues.
 Our supply chains consist primarily of the provision of low risk professional support services or office facilities, which support our partners, lawyers and staff in their work.
-Its key components supply us with:
+The key components they supply us with are:

-- Technology: such as the IT hardware and software and print services that support our business;
+- Technology: such as IT hardware and software and print services that support our business.

-- Business services: the products that we buy into in our offices, for example furniture, stationery and marketing items as well as the services that we use in our offices such as catering, security and cleaning;
+- Business services: the products that we buy into our offices, for example furniture, stationery and marketing items as well as the services that we use in our offices such as catering, security and cleaning.

-- Travel services: organising and booking our travel and accommodation requirements; and
+- Travel services: organising and booking our travel and accommodation requirements.

 - Professional services: such as external training services, external consultants and contractors and legal support services.